-- 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see LKAS 21), on derecognition of available-for-sale financial assets (see LKAS 39) and when a hedged forecast transaction affects profit or loss (see paragraph 100 of LKAS 39 in relation to cash flow hedges). - 96 Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with LKAS 16 or LKAS 38 or on remeasurements of defined benefit plans recognised in accordance with LKAS 19.
+- 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see LKAS 21), on derecognition of available-for-sale financial assets (see LKAS 39) and when a hedged forecast transaction affects profit or loss (see paragraph 100 of LKAS 39 in relation to cash flow hedges). - 96 Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with LKAS 16 or LKAS 38 or on actuarial gains and losses on defined benefit plans recognised in accordance with paragraph 93A of LKAS 19.
 These components are recognised in other comprehensive income and are not reclassified to profit or loss in subsequent periods.
 Changes in revaluation surplus may be transferred to retained earnings in subsequent periods as the asset is used or when it is derecognised (see LKAS 16 and LKAS 38).
+Actuarial gains and losses are reported in retained earnings in the period that they are recognised as other comprehensive income (see LKAS 19).

-Information to be presented in the statement(s) of profit or loss and other comprehensive income or in the notes
+Information to be presented in the statement of comprehensive income or in the notes

-97 When items of income or expense are material, an entity shall disclose their nature and amount separately.

-- 98 Circumstances that would give rise to the separate disclosure of items of income and expense include: - (a) write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs; - (b) restructurings of the activities of an entity and reversals of any provisions for the costs of restructuring; - (c) disposals of items of property, plant and equipment; - (d) disposals of investments; - (e) discontinued operations; - (f) litigation settlements; and - (g) other reversals of provisions. - 99 An entity shall present an analysis of expenses recognised in profit or loss using a classification based on either their nature or their function within the entity, whichever provides information that is reliable and more relevant.
+- 97 When items of income or expense are material, an entity shall disclose their nature and amount separately. - 98 Circumstances that would give rise to the separate disclosure of items of income and expense include: - (a) write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs; - (b) restructurings of the activities of an entity and reversals of any provisions for the costs of restructuring; - (c) disposals of items of property, plant and equipment; - (d) disposals of investments; - (e) discontinued operations; - (f) litigation settlements; and - (g) other reversals of provisions.

-- 100 Entities are encouraged to present the analysis in paragraph 99 in the statement(s) presenting profit or loss and other comprehensive income. - 101 Expenses are subclassified to highlight components of financial performance that may differ in terms of frequency, potential for gain or loss and predictability.
+- 99 An entity shall present an analysis of expenses recognised in profit or loss using a classification based on either their nature or their function within the entity, whichever provides information that is reliable and more relevant. - 100 Entities are encouraged to present the analysis in paragraph 99 in the statement of comprehensive income or in the separate income statement (if presented). - 101 Expenses are subclassified to highlight components of financial performance that may differ in terms of frequency, potential for gain or loss and predictability.
 This analysis is provided in one of two forms. - 102 The first form of analysis is the 'nature of expense' method.
 An entity aggregates expenses within profit or loss according to their nature (for example, depreciation, purchases of materials, transport costs, employee benefits and advertising costs), and does not reallocate them among functions within the entity.
 This method may be simple to apply because no allocations of expenses to functional classifications are necessary.
 An example of a classification using the nature of expense method is as follows:

+Revenue Х

-Revenue Other income X X
+Other income Х

-Changes in inventories of finished goods and work in
+Changes in inventories of finished goods and work in progress Х

-progress Х

 Raw materials and consumables used Х

 Employee benefits expense Х

 Depreciation and amortisation expense Х

 Other expenses Х

 Total expenses (X)

-Profit before tax X
+Profit before tax Х